alexlaverty/alexlaverty.github.io_20220810/_posts/2022-05-01-manly-beach-reddit-bot-python.md

 `title[:300]` will truncate the reddit post title to 300 characters because that's the limit for the title length, anything over that will throw an error.

-Reddit will throttle you and return errors if you try and post too quickly so I have added in some code to wait for a random ammount of time between 10 and 15 minutes before attempting to post again :
+Reddit will throttle you and return errors if you try and post too quickly so I have added in some code to wait for a random amount of time between 10 and 15 minutes before attempting to post again :

 ```
 wait_for=randint(600, 900)